datahandlars/Understanding-Why-patients-show-up-for-appointments/README.md

         Scholarship: This implies that a patient can be enrolled or not enrolled in Brasilian welfare program

-        Ailments: features like Handicap, Hipertension, diabetes, Alcoholism as ailments.
-We then try to understand the impact of this features on the outcome variable.
+        Ailments: This includes features like Handicap, Hipertension, diabetes, Alcoholism etc.

         Test Messages: If a patient received test messages or not.